kapilsahu42/tar_app/Readme.md

 ### docker image can be found in dockerhub as kapilsahu1038/tarapp:latest

 Note : minikube with hyerkit has some problem in pulling image from dockerhub

+Note : application api will be exposed to  http://{minikube_ip}:5001/

+Note : Applictaion uses sqlite for saving username and passowrd for generating Tokens for API calls

+##TO DO
+SWAGGER documentaion
+docker-compose test